Demo Site Runde, Norway

 In early 2016 a full-size Waves4Power system was launched approximately half a Nautical mile south west of the Runde Island, south of Ålesund in Norway.
 The system is comprised of a WaveEL buoy – eight meters in diameter – connected via a dynamic low voltage cable to a connection hub.
 A transformer in the hub increases the voltage to 22 kV before transmitting it via a subsea cable to the shore-based power grid.

-June 2, 2017 the system started delivering electricity to the local power grid.
+June 2, 2017 the system started delivery of power to the local electric grid.
 On September 21, H.M.
-King Harald V of Norway officiated a ribbon cutting ceremony for the system, inaugurating the future of industrial W4P wave power development in this part of Norway.
+King Harald V of Norway officiated a ribbon cutting ceremony for the system, inaugurating the future industrial development of wave power by Waves4Power in Norway.
 The system was fully functional on site from June 2 until mid.
 November 2017, at which time – two of the mooring lines were mechanically impacted (cut straight off) by unknown means – the buoy had to be recovered from site.
 The plan is to relaunch WaveEL™ 4.0 at the Runde site and connect the new system to the local Norwegian power grid.

-The installation is initially permitted for three years at the Runde site, but it may potentially stay there longer as the system is built to last for 25 years.
+The installation was initially permitted for three years at the Runde site, but may be extended as the system is built to last for 25 years.

 The goals for the installation are to: